 Unlike most bugs, ticks typically remain attached to your body after they bite you.
 In some cases, a new tick can be shaken off of your skin.
 However, if the tick has been on the skin for a bit longer, it may be more difficult to remove.

-If you notice a tick that has latched to your skin, Dr. Allan says to attempt removal, but very carefully.
+If you notice a tick that has latched to your skin, you can attempt to remove it on your own, but very carefully.

-If you are unsure how long the tick has been attached or are concerned about the transmission of Lyme disease, Dr. Allan recommends heading to immediate care after removing a tick.
+If you are unsure how long the tick has been attached or are concerned about the transmission of Lyme disease, visit one of our nearby urgent cares after removing a tick.

 Lyme disease is caused by the bacteria Borrelia burgdorferi, and is transmitted to humans through a bite from an infected tick.
 For this to happen, a tick has to be present on skin for at least 24 hours.